sabbiramin113008/balastic/README.md

 ---

 Initially the load testing environment is prepared using `python` and `locust`.
 All the `locust` file can be found in the `locustfiles` directory.
 Please feel free to change the settings for your testing.

 Also, we built this so that we can break, and so that we can test,

 1. Breaking points.
 2. Throughputs &
 3. Latency.

 We are not going to go deep into these, we will just add simple load testing scenarios and discuss with our understanding.

 Constant background processes are taken place while new docs are coming at a tremendous pace, while it requires to calculate the indexing, scoring and other stuffs ( like merging or taking snapshots).
 All these tasks make elastic search `GET` slower by time.
 The solutions can be using batch request for coping up round trip cost, also introducing scheduler with multiple worker process for insertions.
-Furthermore, auto-generation of ids can be make it faster.
+Furthermore, auto-generation of ids can make it faster.
 Also, filesystem cache can be used for caching intermediate results and process the requests further more for future usage.

 ### **10 RPS INSERT & 100 RPS GET Scenario**

 ---

 1. In this scenario almost 100 requests were sent to GET endpoints randomly generated and 10 requests were sent as a bulk insert per second in the single machine.
 2. Around 5 min for this test result around 3275 request to `-bulk` API and around 19K requests were sent to `/<index_name>/_doc/<doc_id>` for retrieval.

 ### Report on Load Testing

 | Requests | Fails | Average(ms) | 90th% | Max(ms) | Median(ms) | Min(ms) | Current Failure/s |
 |----------|-------|-------------|-------|---------|------------|---------|-------------------|
 | 36687    | 11    | 1379        | 2500  | 3918    | 1400       | 1       | 0.1               |